mhgamboa/notes/Backend/puppeteer.md

 # Puppeteer

-Note: I just went through a lot of blogs, and apparently [puppeteer](https://pptr.dev/) is lot like [playwright](https://playwright.dev/)
+Note: I just went through a lot of blogs, and apparently [puppeteer](https://pptr.dev/) is lot like [playwright](https://playwright.dev/), the biggest difference being that playwright supports more browsers than just Chrome.
+Apparently some of the core devs left puppeteer (Created by Google) to create playwright (created by Microsoft).

 Run `npm i puppeteer` to get started.
 `const puppeteer = require('puppeteer')`